List types

 You can create custom list types, which lets you create a named entry in the catalog for a specific type of list.

-Currently, custom types only provides a shorthand for referring to otherwise-annoying-to-type names, but in the future will provide binary encoding and decoding for these types, as well.
+Currently, custom types only provides a shorthand for referring to otherwise-annoying-to-type names.

 Note that custom list types have special rules regarding polymorphism.